regisely/regisely.github.io/blog.md

 alt_url: /pt/blog/
 ---

 This page gathers analyses, notes, and essays on a range of subjects — with educational and exploratory content.
-Most posts are written in Portuguese.
+Texts are made available in their original language, whether English or Portuguese.

 <section class="post-categories">
     <p class="post-categories__label">Categorias</p>